Good to know

 Smaller wheels are especially suitable for beginners and low intermediates or shorter distances like city skating and regular rollerblading.

 - We recommend a wheel size of 80-84mm for city skating or beginners/low intermediates.

 If you are a beginner, it is a good idea to start out with smaller wheels.
-This way the inline skates get a lower centre of gravity which provides you with more manoeuvrability and it makes it easier for you to keep the balance.
-If you want to use your inline skates downtown as a transportation device, you should aim for smaller wheels.
+This way the roller blades get a lower centre of gravity which provides you with more manoeuvrability and it makes it easier for you to keep the balance.
+If you want to use your roller blades downtown as a transportation device, you should aim for smaller wheels.
 It will become much easier to quickly turn and stop which will come in handy on the busy streets where you will be presented with many changing directions and obstacles.

 Bigger wheels are suitable for longer distances and for fitness purposes.
 It will be easier for you to maintain speed and you will use less energy on reaching it.
 This makes riding longer distances much more comfortable.

 - We recommend a wheel size of 84-90mm, but possibly even up to 110mm if you aim for speed.

 Having doubts about whether the wheels will be too big?
 If you haven’t been rollerblading for many years but are considering using your inline skates for exercise, it can be a good idea to choose 90mm wheels.
 They do demand a bit more of your balancing skills since the centre of gravity is higher, but with a little practise it shouldn’t take long before you get the hang of it and really get hooked on the bigger wheels that provide you with good speed on long distances and at the same time give you the space you need to hone your skills.

 Is there a difference between unisex and women's roller blades?